Ifkyyy/AO3-skins/README.md

 ### Mobile and tablet skin
-For mobile and tablet, do the same steps as for desktop, but before submitting the skin, do the following:
+For mobile and tablet, do the same steps as for desktop (i.e. create a total of three separate site skins on AO3), but before submitting the skin, do the following:

 Show the "advanced" section.
 Click the "Parent only" checkbox (optional — ensures the skin can't be used on its own).
 For mobile, click the "only screen and (max-width: 42em)" checkbox.
 For tablet, click the "only screen and (max-width: 62em)" checkbox.